-Devesh Kumar further adds that for fire performance test for resistance to fire, first we should have a 2 hour test from ASTM E119 and then the assembly should also pass either NFPA285 or BS8414.
-For resistance to fire EN13501-1 can test flame, smoke, molten droplets and heat released.
+Devesh Kumar further adds that for the fire performance test for resistance to fire, first we should have a 2-hour test from ASTM E119 and then the assembly should also pass either NFPA285 or BS8414.
+For resistance to fire, EN13501-1 can test flame, smoke, molten droplets and heat released.
 The material to be used up to 15m building height should be Class B S1 D0 and above 15 m should be Class A2 S1 D0 in accordance to EN135011.

 There are several tests being used globally for cladding materials depending upon the regions and building regulations:

-ISO 9705 room test: Products are tested to simulate their end use application, so products which have different end use applications can achieve different classifications.
+ISO 9705 room test: Products are tested to simulate their end-use application, so products that have different end-use applications can achieve different classifications.

 The single burning item test (EN 13823) measures the spread of flame, heat release, smoke production and the extent of flaming, burning droplets.